Why do you provide support by email?

 You get better answers when you're helped by someone familiar with the issue.

 If you write with additional questions related to something you previously asked us about, the same person who initially helped you can usually handle them, even if your questions are sent over several days or weeks.
-We can do this by assigning your followup question to the original staff member, even if they're currently helping someone else.
+We can do this by assigning your followup question to the original staff member to answer next, even if they're currently helping someone else.

 If you call instead, and the original staff member is helping someone else when you call, you won't be dealing with the same person.